ShaharNaveh/ShaharNaveh.github.io/content/blog/your-first-open-source-contribution-a-beginners-guide/index.md

 {{% steps %}}

-### Creating an Account in a Git Hosting Provider
+### Creating an Account on a Git Hosting Platform

-There are many git hosting provides such as [Bitbucket](https://bitbucket.org/), [Gitlab](https://gitlab.com/) and [Github](https://github.com/), but Github is by far the leading platform where most open-source projects are hosted.
+While there are many git hosting platforms such as [Bitbucket](https://bitbucket.org/), [Gitlab](https://gitlab.com/), and [Github](https://github.com/), Github is the leading platform for hosting most open-source projects.

-[Create a Github account](https://github.com/signup) and continue to the next step.
+[Create a Github account](https://github.com/signup) and proceed to the next step.

 ### Configuring Git